 And now for something completely different, a chance to broaden your music horizons!

-The performance will be by Cantemus Singers (www.cantemus.ca) We saw them a couple of times this past season and were amazed at their sound.
-They sing a capella, each vocalist has a wonderful voice, each round of music is introduced by music played on the fantastic pipe organ in the church, and acoustics in this small historical venue are unbelievable.
+The performance will be by Cantemus Singers (www.cantemus.ca) We have been to some of their concerts over the past couple of years and were amazed at their sound.
+They sing a capella, each vocalist has a wonderful voice, each round of music may be introduced by music played on the fantastic pipe organ in the church, and acoustics in this small historical venue are unbelievable.

 There is an entrance to the Mall on Yonge St just south of Sears, it will take you into the lobby of the mall.
 The exit to the church is straight across from this.